 How soda blasting works

-An upside to soda compared with most other blast media is disposal of spent waste material.
+Proponents of soda blasting argue that an upside to soda compared with most other blast media is disposal of spent waste material.
 Very little soda waste falls to the ground.
-Other media types, depending on the size of the work, can result in large quantities spent of media and makes cleanup difficult.
+Other media types, depending on the size of the work, can result in more quantities media.

-On the other hand soda is what is referred to as a “one and done” media.
+Soda, however, is referred to as a “one and done” media.
 It can only be used once.
-Other media can be recycled and reused.
+Other media like plastic and walnut shells can be recycled and reused.

 Soda Blasting is Messy

 Because soda is a crystalline powder the fine dust residue resulting from the blasting process is extremely difficult, if not impossible to remove from blasted metal surfaces and small spaces.

 This fine powder residue finds its way into electrical components and wiring harnesses.
 Its alkaline nature can lead to corrosion of wiring components to the point where full replacement is the only option.